Water Resources Protection Program

 UPDATE ON CLEAR LAKE CYANOTOXIN LEVELS:

-Signage recommending restricted activity based on toxin trigger levels are as follows:
+Identified map signage recommending restricted activity is based on CalOEHHA toxin trigger levels.
+Developed signage:

 Sarah Ryan, Environmental Director (707)263-3924 x132 and (707)349-4040 cell